Marcel Michaud and Louise Desilets

 From a startling novelty in the 18th Century, the humble potato has become a staple in dishes around the world from Canadian poutine to Indian Aloo Gobi.
 Many researchers believe that the potato’s adoption into European and North American diets set the template for modern agriculture.

-Marcel Michaud and his wife Louise Desilets are sustainably growing the root that changed the world in Grand Falls, Canada, to ensure that its future is as abundant and nutritious as its past.
+Marcel Michaud and his wife Louise Desilets are sustainably growing the stem that changed the world in Grand Falls, Canada, to ensure that its future is as abundant and nutritious as its past.

 From humble to haute